Suryanshu-Nabheet/StudyRoom/README.md

 - SVG icons are used throughout the UI
 - Real-time chat and participant management
 - Professional dark theme UI
+- User names and meeting titles are stored in sessionStorage

 ## Contributing